Known for their vibrant colors, koi fishes have shot up in popularity in recent years.

 - The female koi can lay up to 50,000 eggs in one breeding season, but only 50% of fertilized eggs typically survive.

 - The Japanese believe that the koi symbolize wealth, prosperity, good fortune, and love.
 Each koi variety is associated with one of these values.

 - Once released into the wild, the koi reverts to their natural coloration (that of the common carp) within a few generations.

 - The most expensive koi ever sold was a golden koi, purchased by a Japanese company in the 1980s for roughly $2.2 million in today’s money.

 - There are more than 20 varieties of koi – and new ones are still being actively developed.

 I sure hope you did.

-I hope you get to use these koi fish facts in the near future – be it in proving your surprising expertise on ornamental fishes or in building yourself a koi pond.
+I hope you get to use these facts about koi fish in the near future – be it in proving your surprising expertise on ornamental fishes or in building yourself a koi pond.